syam1123/react-xo/README.md

 # Profile

-This is the official website of Syam Sadasivan Pillai
+This is a sample XO game developed using reactJs and pubNub for real time updates

 ## Methods to run

-1. Clone the repository
+1. Extract the zip
+2. `$ cd react-xo`
 2. `$ npm install`

 **To serve local**: